You are viewing main version. Click here to see docs for the latest stable version.

 Note

-If you are logged in and would like to turn off automatically saving resources to Runhouse RNS, you can set autosave to false in your local ~/.rh/config.yaml file.
+If you are logged in and would like to turn on automatically saving resources to Runhouse RNS, you can set autosave to true in your local ~/.rh/config.yaml file.

 my_resource = rh.ondemand_cluster(name='~/aws_cluster', instance_type='V100:1', provider='aws') my_resource.save()